nickjalbert/reading/PAPERS.md

 * Predictive processing sees the brain as an active, generative thing ("proactive predictavores") rather than a passive recorder.

+**THOUGHTS**: Good to read at a high-level and then fill in the picture with targetted reviews.
+A bit confused, are there both representational and error neurons or is that all combined in the communication between layers.
+Brains are proactive predictavores.

 ## [Memory engrams: Recalling the past and imagining the future](https://science.sciencemag.org/content/367/6473/eaaw4325)
 ### Sheena Josselyn, Susumu Tonegawa